msgilligan/omnicore/contrib/msc-ubuntu/README.md

         sudo ./contrib/msc-ubuntu/install-mastercore-upstart.sh

-Running `bitcoin-cli` for a quick test:
+Running `mastercore-cli` for a quick test:

 1. Add your user to the `bitcoin` group so you can read `/etc/bitcoin/bitcoin.conf`

         sudo usermod -a -G bitcoin <username>

+1. Edit /etc/bitcoin/bitcoin.conf and uncomment and set `rpcuser` and `rpcpassword`.

+1. Start the `mastercored` service.

+        sudo service mastercored start

-1. Use `getinfo` to make sure RPC is working
+1. Use the `getinfo` RPC to make sure the daemon and RPC is working

-        /usr/sbin/bitcoin-cli -conf=/etc/bitcoin/bitcoin.conf getinfo
+        /usr/sbin/mastercore-cli -conf=/etc/bitcoin/bitcoin.conf getinfo

 This is based upon upstream work that is documented in these links: